Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/Scenes/Animate3DSymbols/README.md

 2. Create a `ModelSceneSymbol` object.
 3. Create a `Graphic` object and set its geometry to a `Point`.
 4. Set the `ModelSceneSymbol` object to the graphic.
 5. Add heading, pitch, and roll attributes to the graphic.
-Get the attributes from the graphic with `Graphic::attributes`.
+Get the attributes from the graphic with `Graphic.attributes`.
 6. Create a `SimpleRenderer` object and set its expression properties.
 7. Add graphic and a renderer to the graphics overlay.
 8. Create an `OrbitGeoElementCameraController` which is set to target the graphic.